shohan2001/React-Flask-Movie-Recommendation-App/README.md

 2. It enable user to search and go through various details (like cast, genre, trailer, etc) 5000+ movies (all these details are fetched using an API by TMDB) .
 3. Based on the searched movie users are recommended movie which are fetched for the python-flask backend that uses local dataset and content-based filtering algorithm for recommendation.
 4. The web-app also allows user to get top movies filtered by genre (these are also fetched using an TMDB api) .
 5. The web app is responsive and can be used on mobile devies.

-Link to live project : https://mov-shohan.herokuapp.com/

 ![Maintenance](https://img.shields.io/badge/maintained-yes-green.svg) ![Website shields.io](https://img.shields.io/badge/website-up-yellow)